 F. Effect of Policy in an Emergency; Use of Conditional Procedures

 A student with an IEP may be removed in accordance with this policy regardless of whether the student’s conduct would create an emergency.

-If the school district seeks to remove a student with an IEP from school grounds under this policy due to behaviors that constitute an emergency and the student’s IEP, IIIP, or behavior intervention plan authorizes the use of one or more conditional procedures, the crisis team may employ those conditional procedures, in addition to any reasonable force that may be necessary, to facilitate the student’s removal from school grounds.
-If the crisis team initiates use of conditional procedures in an emergency, the student’s IEP team shall meet as soon as possible, but no later than five (5) school days after emergency procedures have commenced.
+If the school district seeks to remove a student with an IEP from school grounds under this policy due to behaviors that constitute an emergency and the student’s IEP, IIIP, or behavior intervention plan authorizes the use of one or more restrictive procedures, the crisis team may employ those restrictive procedures, in addition to any reasonable force that may be necessary, to facilitate the student’s removal from school grounds as long as the crisis team members who are implementing the restrictive procedures have received the training required by Minn.
+Stat § 125A.0942, Subd.
+5, and otherwise comply with the requirements of § 125A.0942.

 20 U.S.C. § 1415(k)(9) (Individuals with Disabilities Education Act (IDEA))

 34 C.F.R. § 300.529 (IDEA Regulation Regarding Involvement of Law Enforcement)

 20 U.S.C.
 1232g et seq.
 (Family Educational Rights and Privacy (FERPA))

 Minn.
 Stat. § 13.01, et seq.
 (Minnesota Government Data Practices Act)

 Minn.
 Stat. §§ 121A.40-121A.56 (Minnesota Pupil Fair Dismissal Act)